Anikin1610/N-bit-Booth-multiplier/README.md

-# A parameterized Booth's multiplier written in VHDL.
+# A parameterized N - Bit Booth multiplier written in VHDL.

-Test bench included.